Cfell01/discord-updater/README.md

 Automatic Discord Updater

-Modified Version of Discord Updater From the following source: https://gitlab.com/Jokerinout/discord-updater-for-fedora/-/tree/master
+Modified version of "Discord Updater" from the following source: https://gitlab.com/Jokerinout/discord-updater-for-fedora/-/tree/master

-The changes made were the following:
+The changes made:

-	-Script Downloads latest Version of discord on Execute -Removed Need to Specify $PATH by using Tilda
+	-Script downloads latest version of Discord on execute -Removed need to specify $PATH by using tilda(~)

 Changes were implemented based off reddit comment by r/captainstormy

 How To Use

-	-Download Script
+	-Download script
-	-run script
+	-Run script
-	-send me money for food...okay not actully a step
+	-Send me money for food...
+Okay not actully a step

 Enjoy!